 Here are the six basic steps to starting a blog:

-The first step is to choose your blog platform.
+The first step is to choose your blog platform or content management system (CMS).
 This is the backbone of your blog and is what you’ll use to actually create the blog that people end up seeing when they visit your website in their web browser.

 There are a variety of blog platforms to choose from, but as a new blogger, there are a few that stand out as being affordable and user-friendly.
 They include: